History & Museum

 • Astronomy

-• Niche Wall Exhibits
+• Niche Wall Exhibits - updates in progress

-• Mannequins Wearing Vintage Girl Scout Uniforms
+• Mannequins Wearing Vintage International Girl Scout/Girl Guide Uniforms - Updated, November 2025

 • Wall Art, including photographs, quilts, and more